aimms/how-to/Articles/csv/read-write-csv.rst

             ( fourRows, spCmt, 4, 0 ) : "comment"
         };

-As you can see from the above example, the column numbers are increasing and correspond to the *column number in the DataLink view*.
+As you can see in the example above, the column numbers are increasing and **correspond to the column numbers in the ``DataLink`` view**.

 #.
-When reading a .csv file, the header line of the .csv file, in combination with the value of each element in the DataMap, is used to determine the column numbers in the CSV Provider view.
-Thus the column numbers in the DataMap are not necessarily the same as the column numbers in the CSVProvider view.
+When reading a CSV file, the header line of the CSV file, in combination with the value of each element in the ``DataMap``, is used to determine the column numbers in the ``CSVProvider`` view.
+Thus the column numbers in the ``DataMap`` are not necessarily the same as the column numbers in the ``CSVProvider`` view.

 #.
-When writing a .csv file, these two column numberings happen to be same.
+When writing a CSV file, these two column numberings happen to be same.

 Provide the mapping name (line 10 and 11)